 The work package is structured by several tasks:

 1) By means of multivariate statistics and Bayesian approaches an optimal subset of the global MPI-ESM ensemble members representing the statistical properties of the whole ensemble is selected for the dynamical downscaling with CCLM.
 This approach permits a real-time application to operational predictions (C3-2.1).

 2) The ensemble spread of the regional predictions in Central Europe is calibrated towards the adequate spread of the regional multi-model ensembles from the MiKlip I, EURO-CORDEX and ENSEMBLES projects for different variables, seasons and regions applying a combination of regression models, probability matching and Bayes statistics (C3-2.2).

-4) A strategy is developed to combine the results from the dynamical and statistical-dynamical downscaling in terms of the optimization of the ensemble characteristics which can be applied to all regional predictions of MiKlip II (C3-2.5).
+4) A strategy is developed to combine the results from the dynamical and statistical-dynamical downscaling in terms of the optimisation of the ensemble characteristics which can be applied to all regional predictions of MiKlip II (C3-2.5).

-5) The resulting subset of global ensemble simulations and the optimized ensemble spread of the regional predictions define the optimal configuration and post-processing of the operational regional prediction system and the developed methods are integrated in the central evaluation system for comparison with global predictions (C3-2.6).
+5) The resulting subset of global ensemble simulations and the optimised ensemble spread of the regional predictions define the optimal configuration and post-processing of the operational regional prediction system and the developed methods are integrated in the central evaluation system for comparison with global predictions (C3-2.6).

 Li, J. | Pollinger, F., Panitz, HJ., Feldmann, H., Paeth, H.